Most businesses know that working under a Statement of Work (SOW) is a good way to remain on the right side of IR35.

-Deployed is also an extremely useful tool, and like 6prog, it allows you to sequentially build your SoW.
+Deployed is also an extremely useful tool, and like 6prog, it allows you to sequentially build your SOW.
 Deployed is a single, unified and digital platform that offers guided scoping for companies and their suppliers.
 Early consensus means the practical elimination of scope creep, thus reducing the likelihood of disputes further down the line.

 If the contractors are part of a SoW, the “scope of services” guides their work.
 Thus, this arrangement falls on the right side of IR35.

 One such area of work is Commercial & Contracts Management.
 Their role is less goal-oriented but more preventative.
-It is far from easy for a client to define in advance and in great detail what will keep a consultant providing a Contract Management service.
-Therefore, a granular SoW approach might be difficult to achieve.
+It is far from easy for a client to define in advance and great detail what will keep a consultant providing a Contract Management service.
+Therefore, a granular SOW approach might be difficult to achieve.

 A cautionary piece of advice from Kingsbridge Contractor Insurance.
-HMRC’s IR35 assessment will be based on what happens in reality and a SoW will not protect anyone involved if it is not a true reflection of the actual work carried out.
+HMRC’s IR35 assessment will be based on what happens in reality and a SOW will not protect anyone involved if it is not a true reflection of the actual work carried out.

 Solving the Statement of Work conundrum

-Does that mean such services are not candidates for outside-IR35 way of working?
-We don’t think so.
-A SoW does not necessarily have to be granular in detail.
+A SOW does not necessarily have to be granular in detail.
 It can be broad.
 When you look to fill the role of a Commercial Manager, the first step we will engage you in is helping you define the service.
-Not convinced?

 With our Virtual Commercial Manager service, you can now engage highly skilled contractors in a full-time, or part-time capacity.
-If you have a civil servant with great Commercial experience, yet they are working in an unfamiliar category, then our sounding board service may work for you.
+If you have a civil servant with great commercial experience, yet are working in an unfamiliar category, then our sounding board service may work for you.